kmfb21/CS5424-Interactive-Devices-Lab-Hub/README.md

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

-I used 3 10k-Ohm resistors to make it has 30k Ohm
+For the FSR it should be 27k, I used 3 10k-Ohm resistors to make it has 30k Ohm

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**